Near-Optimal and Explicit Bell Inequality Violations: The Khot-Vishnoi game

-\begin{theorem} For any $n$ which is a power of~2, and any $\eta\in[0,1/2]$, there exists a quantum strategy that wins the Khot-Vishnoi game with probability at least $(1-2\eta)^2$, using a maximally entangled state with local dimension $n$. \end{theorem}
+\begin{theorem} For every $n$ that is a power of~2, and every $\eta\in[0,1/2]$, there exists an entangled strategy that wins KV$_n$ with probability at least $(1-2\eta)^2$, using a maximally entangled state of local dimension~$n$. \end{theorem}

-\begin{proof} For $a\in\01^n$, let $v^a\in\mathbb{R}^n$ denote the unit vector $((-1)^{a_i}/\sqrt{n})_{i\in[n]}$.
+\begin{proof} For $a\in\bits^n$, let $v^a\in\mathbb{R}^n$ denote the unit vector $((-1)^{a_i}/\sqrt{n})_{i\in[n]}$.
 Notice that for all $a,b$, we have $\inpc{v^a}{v^b}=1-2d(a,b)/n$, where $d(a,b)$ denotes the Hamming distance between $a$ and $b$.
 In particular, the $n$ vectors $v^a$, as $a$ ranges over a coset of $H$, form an orthonormal basis of $\R^n$.

-The quantum strategy is as follows.
+The entangled strategy is as follows.
 Alice and Bob start with the $n$-dimensional maximally entangled state.
 Alice, given coset $x=u\oplus H$ as input, performs a projective measurement in the orthonormal basis given by $\{v^a \mid a \in x\}$ and outputs the value $a$ given by the measurement.
 Bob proceeds similarly with the basis $\{v^b \mid b \in y\}$ induced by his coset $y=x\oplus z\oplus H$.
 A standard calculation now shows that the probability to obtain the pair of outputs $a,b$ is $\inpc{v^a}{v^b}^2/n$.
-Since the players win iff $b=a\oplus z$, the winning probability on inputs $x,y$ is given by
+Since the players win if and only if $b=a\oplus z$, the winning probability on inputs $x,y$ is given by

-where $|z|$ denotes the Hamming weight (number of~1s) of the $\eta$-biased string $z$.
+where $|z|$ denotes the Hamming weight of the $\eta$-biased string $z$.
 Taking expectation and using convexity, the overall winning probability is

 \end{proof}